microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraDeviceRegisteredUser.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The `Add-EntraDeviceRegisteredUser` cmdlet adds a registered user for a Microsoft Entra ID device.
+the `Add-EntraDeviceRegisteredUser` cmdlet adds a registered user for a Microsoft Entra ID device.

-## EXAMPLES
+## Examples

 ### Example 1: Add a user as a registered user